 How to Apply

 There are two phases in the application period: a Letter of Intent and a final application.
 The Letter of Intent period is designed to begin the collaborative planning for project development, required protocol development, and budget discussions.
-A total of seven weeks is allotted for application development from the date of this announcement.
-The deadline for online submission of a Letter of Intent is December 2, 2013 at 12:00 PM (Noon).
+The deadline for online submission of a Letter of Intent is October 10, 2014 at 5:00PM.

 - The Letter of Intent will be used to plan for application review.
-The Letter of Intent is available: http://www.tuftsctsi.org/Registration/PilotLetterOfIntent.aspx
+The Letter of Intent is available here: http://www.tuftsctsi.org/Registration/PilotLetterOfIntent.aspx

-- An online application will be made available to applicants on December 9, 2013.
-Prior to this date, general application instructions will be available.
-The online submission and the signed face sheet are due to Tufts CTSI by January, 17, 2014 at 12:00 PM (Noon).
+- An online application will be made available to applicants on October 17, 2014.
+On this date, general application instructions will also be available.
+The completed application and the signed face sheet are due to Tufts CTSI by November 21, 2014 by 5:00PM.

 Scientific Review Criteria

 Each application will be reviewed according to the following criteria:

 Relevance – the proposed work meets CTSA and Tufts CTSI objectives, including having a clear translational path and explicit relevance to human health.